holidaycheck/RecyclerViewInjectorAdapter/README.md

 Usage
 -----

-After the configuration you can inject views
+After the configuration, you can inject views
 ```java
 injectorAdapter.inject(new InjectedViewCreator() {
     @Override